Reviews You Can Rely On

 What Other Bike Trainer Should You Consider?

+While it might work if you all want to get your wheels spinning, the FDW Trainer is cheaper with a similar overall low score and can fulfill this function.
 Almost any option is better than this trainer, but we can see how the price could draw some readers with a tight budget.
-If you need a wallet-friendly trainer, we prefer the Saris Fluid 2, which is almost three times the price but likely to significantly lower your level of frustration and increase your level of satisfaction.
-This option is a tire drive trainer and one of the best we tested for the type.
+If you need a wallet-friendly trainer that performs well, we prefer the Wahoo Fitness Kickr Core, which is many times the price but likely to significantly lower your level of frustration and increase your level of satisfaction.

 Ryan Baham